bluem-development/bluem-magento/README.md

 4. The user can click a button to return to the original page (step 1).

 ## Ensure some products are set to require identity/age verification
 Set a new product attribute at the products that require an age check to `1`.
 The key of this product attribute is set in the settings.
 If unchanged, the default key is `agecheck_required`.
 This attribute will be added automatically during install or update.

 ### Important notes on identity verification:
 _Instructions on how to include the Identify button will follow soon_ The simplest way to do so is to include a link to the page from step 2 of the above set-up procedure.
 When unverified users are redirected there, they can follow the procedure right away.
 If they are already verified, they will be told so and can return to the previous page.

 _Instructions on how to change the redirect after identification will follow soon._ Refer to the Configuration section to enable this functionality.

 # eMandates

-Will follow in a future release, as soon as Bluem clients have shown interest in integrating this into the Magento ecosystem.
+This module offers a mandate gateway that functions seamlessly inside the checkout flow of your webshop.

+## Enabling and configuring mandates
+To enable the mandate gateway, go to Stores > Configuration, select Sales > Payment methods.
+You should see a Bluem eMandate gateway there, which you can Enable. *Note:* You might have to disable the System setting, the small checkbox to the right, to allow changes to specific settings.

+**Important**: Set your account settings by going to Bluem > Configure Account & Identity and scroll down to verify the complete configuration.
+You have to fill in your account details such as your SenderID, the Mandate brandID and the access token for the Test and or Production environment setting.
+It is strongly advised to first test all functionality in an isolated test instance of your website and use the Test environment setting of this module.

 # Development environment
 To set up a dev-environment, we'll using Docker (docker.io) to run a project with containers to simulate a running Magento 2 instance locally.
 If you're not familiar with Docker, please read their documentation.
-To install and run the instance, run the following command from 'docker' folder:
+To install and run the instance, run the following command from our folder:
 ```
 docker-compose up
 ```